 As you prepare to return to campus, we understand that you may be experiencing uncertainties related to COVID-19, including concerns about living with another person outside of your current household.
-HFS staff have been working to create a platform for you to begin considering and discussing these dynamics in order to navigate the changing environment.
 We hope you will engage in direct communication and take a proactive approach to any potential conflicts or apprehensions that may come up in your space as it relates to COVID-19.

-As part of your roommate or apartment-mate relationship, you are encouraged to discuss your personal decisions regarding essential guests, face coverings, and social and physical interaction with others.
+You are encouraged to discuss your personal decisions regarding essential guests, face coverings, and social and physical interaction with your roommate.
 An integral part of living with another person is considering how your actions may impact others and how you can proactively communicate about these topics to build a positive relationship and maintain a healthy living environment.

 At this time, local, state, and federal guidance encourages physically distancing from others (6+ feet), wearing face coverings in accordance with UW expectations, washing hands frequently, and monitoring your health for symptoms of illness.
 We expect that guidance will change as fall move-in gets closer and the expectations for residents will be based on the public health guidance in place at the time.

 As you begin to establish your new household on campus (according to the CDC, a household is defined as “people living together in close quarters”), it is also important to consider your choices as it relates to interacting with former household members or family members, such as implementing face coverings and physical distancing.
-As you approach COVID-19 related conversations with your new household members (i.e., your roommates or apartment-mates), it is important to review local legislation and HFS Coronavirus Information for Residents, which may evolve over time.
+As you approach COVID-19 related conversations with your new roommates, it is important to review local legislation and HFS Coronavirus Information for Residents, which may evolve over time.

 Here are some questions to consider when having these conversations:

 - After reviewing policies related to COVID-19, how will you and your roommate approach decision-making and communication about face coverings and essential guests?